Create and Deploy

 Step 6: Deploy to Fireberry

-Once your app is ready, deploy it:
+Once your app is ready, deploy it from your app's root directory:

 cd hello-world